 How To Write Killer ‘Ad Copy’ That Converts

-Most people think that a winning advert happens because of the image
+Here’s the thing about advertising: Most people think that a winning advert happens because of the image.

-But the image only gets their attention
+Sure its important, but the image only gets their attention, and attention alone is just not enough.

-It’s the actual words in the ad that gets the conversion
+It’s the actual words in the ad that gets the conversion. and what gets them to take action.

 In this chapter we’re going to walk you through step-by-step how to write high converting ad copy that gets more clicks and traffic than ever before